Thabo-Tshabalala/StrawHats-Cookery/README.md

 - Approve the transaction from your Celo wallet.
 - Upon successful purchase, the product will be marked as sold.

-## Troubleshooting

-If you encounter any issues with the DApp, check the following:

-- Ensure that the Celo wallet extension is active and properly configured.
-- Check the browser console for errors related to network connections or transactions.
-- Ensure that the smart contract address and ABI are correctly configured in your project.

 ## Contributing

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your features or fixes.